CeciliaSG/pp1_cocktail_evening/README.md

 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.Lighthouse was used to check the project for accessability.

-- [W3C Markup Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - No errors were returned when passing through the official W3C validator.
+- [W3C Markup Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - On first test an error was returned on the RSVP-button on home-page.
+After changing it no new errors were returned when passing through the official W3C validator.
 [Results RSVP-page](https://validator.w3.org/nu/?doc=https%3A%2F%2Fceciliasg.github.io%2Fpp1_cocktail_evening%2Frsvp.html)- [Results Where-page](https://validator.w3.org/nu/?doc=https%3A%2F%2Fceciliasg.github.io%2Fpp1_cocktail_evening%2Fwhere.html)- [Results Home-page](https://validator.w3.org/nu/?doc=https%3A%2F%2Fceciliasg.github.io%2Fpp1_cocktail_evening%2Findex.html)
-- No errors were found when passing through the official W3C CSS Validator (https://jigsaw.w3.org/css-validator/#validate_by_input) - [Results](http://jigsaw.w3.org/css-validator/validator$link)
+- No errors were found when passing through the official [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - [Results](http://jigsaw.w3.org/css-validator/validator$link)
 - Lighthouse testing:
 On the first runthrogh the testing indicated a issue with the colours of the RSVP-button.